raflizocky/sayangair-bangkit/README.md

 6. Account Verification: Users are required to verify their account by scanning their KTP.
 This verification enables application to access the user’s PDAM/PAM water usage information.

-### How to use
+## How to use
 1. Login and Register: To enter the application, users must register first
 2. Users enter the profile menu to verify identity data
 3. User data appears in the dashboard menu

-# Pengembangan Aplikasi
+# Application Development
-Aplikasi Sayang Air menggunakan teknologi sebagai berikut:
+The Sayang Air application uses the following technology:
-1. Bahasa Pemrograman: [Kotlin, Phyton]
+1. Programming Language: [Kotlin, Python]
-2. Kerangka: [Android Studio]
+2. Framework: [Android Studio]
-3. Alat Pengembangan: [Visual Studio Code]
+3. Development Tools: [Visual Studio Code]

 Through Sayang Air, we hope that everyone in Indonesia will participate in addressing the water crisis by controlling water usage in their daily lives.